Vifor-class destroyer: Romanian service

-Both warships were active during the Romanian Naval campaign in the Black Sea in World War II, mainly providing escort for Axis supply convoys between Romania, the Crimea and the Bosphorus.
-Throughout the war, Mărăști carried out a total of 28 escort missions and Mărășești 21.
-There were 6 escort missions in which both warships took part, resulting in a grand total of 55 escort missions.
+During Romania's participation in the war on the side of the Axis, Mărăști carried out a total of 28 escort missions and Mărășești 21.
+There were six escort missions in which both warships took part, resulting in a grand total of 55 escort missions.
 During these missions, the Axis convoys were attacked numerous times by Soviet submarines and aviation, and many Soviet mines were also encountered.
 Four of the escorted ships were sunk, one by Soviet aircraft and three by Soviet submarines.
-On the opposite side, 1 Soviet submarine was sunk, 1 aircraft was shot down and 14 mines were shot and destroyed.
+On the opposite side, one Soviet submarine was sunk, one aircraft was shot down and 14 mines were destroyed.